Azure-Samples/azure-ai-vision/face/PersonProfileRegistration/python/README.md

 # Introduction

-This repository provides sample Jupyter notebooks showcasing the usage of the PersonDirectory data structure in the Azure Face service for face enrollment and recognition.
+This repository provides sample Jupyter notebooks showcasing the usage of the Dynamic Person Group in the Azure Face service for face enrollment and recognition.
 - The face enrollment process covers creating a person, adding faces to a person, and forming a dynamic person group.
 - For recognition, the notebooks illustrate how to recognize faces within a dynamic person group or from a specific list of persons.
-- For more details on the PersonDirectory data structure, see this [document](https://learn.microsoft.com/en-us/azure/ai-services/computer-vision/how-to/use-persondirectory).

 ## Contents
 | Notebook | Description | Type |